 There are two recommendations for those enjoying Turner Classic Movies in the U.S. this July:

-The first is the suspenseful Barbara Stanwyck noir Jeopardy (and no, Alex Trebek is not in it).
+The first is the Barbara Stanwyck noir Jeopardy (and no, Alex Trebek is not in it).
 Stanwyck is sensational and so are her co-stars, Barry Sullivan as her husband in peril and Ralph Meeker as a killer on the run.
-Its premise is fascinating, and it only gets more intense as it continues towards the ending, which comes as a surprise considering it was made during the production code.
+A fascinating premise begins an unpredictably suspenseful narrative that only gets more intense as it reaches the conclusion, which comes as a bombshell considering it was made during the production code.
 I've mentioned this John Sturges directed psychological thriller in an article called: Exploring the Artifacts #3: Code Breakers.
 It is scheduled to air on TCM Wednesday July 16 at 9:30 am PST.
 Confirmation can be checked by clicking on the image.

 Then there's Ingmar Bergman's masterpiece: The exquisite romantic-comedy Smiles of a Summer Night, one of the finest motion pictures ever made (listed in my Top Ten: World Cinema Treasures).
 This is scheduled to show on TCM Monday July 28 at 5:00 pm PST.
 TCM's programming for the month can be viewed by clicking on the image.